hggeorgiev/CentroUI/README.md

 ## CentroUI

-CentroUI is a library for building VR websites fast.
+CentroUI is a library for building user interfaces for VR websites.
-We're creating the Web UI of the future.
 *The project is currently in a very experimental stage.*

 CentroUI is based on